dib1000/APCSFinalProject/README.md

 6/6/2021: Started adding eaten mode.
 Made the displaying of eaten mode and the transformation from pacman eating a ghost in blueghost mode

+6/6/2021: Changed changeTargetTile of ghosts once they go into eat mode (they go to their starting tile)

+6/6/2021: Changed the code for when to restart/eat a ghost to apply for individual ghosts and not the ghost array

 Tina Nguyen:

 5/25/2021: Added needed variables and methods for Maze